 Why we picked the Sony Cyber-Shot RX100:

-While a brand-new RX100 Mark V will cost you just shy of a grand, the original is selling for under $450.
-What’s more, it features a longer zoom (3.6x) than the new model, although the tradeoff comes in the form of a slower aperture.
-You won’t get 4K video like you do on the Mark V, but the Full HD that you do get should be sufficient for the casual user.
-You also won’t get the Mark V’s blazing 24 frames per second continuous burst shooting speed, but the original still puts up an impressive 10 fps — we’re certainly not complaining.
+While a brand-new RX100 Mark VI will cost you more than a grand, the original is less than half that.
+What’s more, it features a brighter lens than the new model which trades a bit of that wide aperture for a longer zoom.
+You won’t get 4K video like you do on the Mark VI, but the Full HD that you do get should be sufficient for the casual user.
+You also won’t get the Mark VI’s blazing 24 frames per second continuous burst shooting speed, but the original still puts up an impressive 10 fps — we’re certainly not complaining.

 This is a camera that’s easy to grab and go, or just keep it stowed in your purse, backpack, or jacket pocket so you’re ready whenever the moment strikes.
-It features image quality that can only be beat by stepping up to larger-sensor, interchangeable lens cameras (ILC), and will easily blow your phone out of the water, especially in low-light settings (unless your phone is a Panasonic CM1, we suppose).
-With the RX100, you may technically be buying into five-year-old technology, but there’s no reason it won’t feel like the latest and greatest.
+It features image quality that can only be beat by stepping up to larger-sensor, interchangeable lens cameras.
+With the RX100, you may technically be buying into almost seven-year-old technology, but there’s no reason it won’t feel like the latest and greatest.
 Unless, of course, you’ve already used a newer RX100.

 Why should you buy this: Five-axis image stabilization, 4K video, built-in viewfinder

 Who’s it for: Amateurs and enthusiasts alike, or anyone who wants a good balance of power and portability.

 The Lumix GX85 is several years old at this point, but it was well ahead of its time when it was new.
 Now available at a significantly reduced price, you can find the GX85 in a two-lens kit for less than most new mirrorless cameras body-only.
 There really isn’t anything else out there that offers this kind of value.